 Not all cucumbers are created equal; for this cocktail recipe, I am using English cucumbers because they have a thin outer rind, small seeds, and are less bitter than a conventional cucumber.
 Muddle two cucumber slices in the bottom of a cocktail mixing glass.

 Add the muddled cucumbers to a cocktail tin filled with pebbled ice, I like using the pebbled ice because it helps with dilution, but use whatever ice you have on hand.

 You can’t make a respectable St. Paddy’s Day cocktail without Jameson & Sons’ Irish Whiskey

 The Ingredients You Will Need To Make This Cocktail:

 Irish Whiskey.
-You can’t make an Irish themed cocktail with using a bit of respectable Irish Whiskey.
+You can’t make an Irish themed cocktail without using a dram (or two) of respectable Irish Whiskey.
 I like Jameson because it’s easy to find, and Jameson was the first Whiskey I bought when I got my first apartment and started doing grown-up things.

 Elderberry Liqueur.
 Fun fact, it takes about 1,000 elderberry flowers to make a single bottle of elderberry liqueur, that’s a lot of fresh flowers.
 I am not sure how this ingredient became essential to the making of the Irish Made, but it’s indispensable.
 I prefer the St. Germaine version but grab whatever brand of elderberry liqueur you can find.